FailAcademy/learning/adp-toronto/_projects/05-community.md

 ---
 layout: project
 title: Project 5 - Community Project
-due: Friday, December 22nd (beginning of class)
+due: Friday, March 29th (beginning of class)
 ---

 For your final project, you will work in groups to build a mobile app for a RED Community Partner Project that has previously been through a UX/UI design process.